Car insurance discounts for dash cam owners

 Axa recommends that the dash cam be 'permanently fitted' in your car.
 This means that it must record the road ahead on every journey you take.

 You must also be able to send Axa footage on request.
+You might be asked for sample footage whether you’ve been involved in an incident or not.

-The dash cam needs to record every journey you take and you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident).
+The dash cam needs to record every journey you take, and you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident).

 A mobile phone is not an acceptable recording device to receive this discount.